-Members Current Composition Key responsibilities AUDIT AND RISK COM MMITTEE Andrea Hall (Chair) Three members.
-The responsibilities of the Committee are to monitor and Robert Cole Only Non-executive directors, review and, where appropriate, make recommendations to the Board in line with its Charter.
-These responsibilities Timothy Longstaff the majority of which are independent Directors. include key activities on the following matters: An independent Chair, who is not Chair of the Board.
-Relevant changes in legislation and corporate governance in relation to financial and risk reporting At least one member, who has accounting and financial Material accounting policies and practices and the adequacy of the Company's financial controls expertise.
-Adequacy of and compliance with the Company's risk management framework and policy and the material and emerging business risks Procedures for the appointment, dismissal and rotation of external auditor, independence and performance of the external auditor, external audit reports and annual audit plan and work program Performance of internal audit function, the internal audit plan and work program and internal audit reports and recommendations The Company's tax risk governance framework and tax reporting Assessment of processes to ensure compliance with legal and regulatory requirements Reviewing the half and full year financial statements and the integrity of periodic corporate reports released to the market Any material reports received through Speak Up or breaches of the Company's Anti-Bribery and Corruption Policy.
-Further details about the responsibilities of the Audit and

-Risk Committee are outlined in sections 4.1 and 7.2.
+Members Current Composition Key Responsibilities Audit and Risk Comm littee Andrea Hall (Chair) Three Members The responsibilities of the Committee are to monitor and review Timothy Longstaff Craig Laslett Only Non-executive directors, and, where appropriate, make recommendations to the Board in line with its Charter.
+These responsibilities include key activities the majority of which are independent Directors. on the following matters: An independent Chair, who is not Chair of the Board.
+Relevant changes in legislation and corporate governance in relation to financial and risk reporting At least one member, who Material accounting policies and practices and the adequacy of the Company's financial controls has accounting and financial expertise.
+Adequacy of and compliance with the Company's risk management framework and policy and the material and emerging business risks Procedures for the appointment, dismissal and rotation of external auditor, independence and performance of the external auditor, external audit reports and annual audit plan and work program Performance of internal audit function, the internal audit plan and work program and internal audit reports and recommendations The Company's tax risk governance framework and tax reporting Assessment of processes to ensure compliance with legal and regulatory requirements Reviewing the half and full year financial statements and the integrity of periodic corporate reports released to the market • Any material reports received through Speak Up or breaches of the Company's Anti-Bribery and Corruption Policy.
+Further details about the responsibilities of the Audit and Risk Committee are outlined in sections 4.1 and 7.2.